 The first Audubon Sanctuary in Tampa Bay was established in 1934 to stop the shooting and harvest of nesting herons and ibis at Green Key in Hillsborough Bay.
 As human population growth and development in the Tampa Bay area have expanded, the wildlife conservation concerns of the Sanctuaries staff have also broadened from the more direct goal of the protection of nesting colonies themselves, to reflect an ecosystem approach.
 Today, the scope and area of the Florida Coastal Islands Sanctuaries' activities are still increasing to meet the conservation needs of the state's colonial waterbirds.

 Colonial waterbirds are birds that nest in groups or colonies, typically on coastal islands.
-In all, 23 species nest in colonies, with another six species which often nest in or near bird colonies but are not colonial themselves.
-Twelve of these 29 species are listed by the Wildlife Commission as "endangered", "threatened", or "species of special concern".
-Three species are targeted by Partners in Flight as WatchList species, in need of conservation.
+In all, 23 species nest in colonies, with another six solitary species which often nest in or near bird colonies but are not colonial themselves.
+Seven of these 29 species are listed by the Florida Fish and Wildlife Conservation Commission (FWC) as Threatened.
+Additionally, Wood Storks are listed as Threatened by the U.S. Fish and Wildlife Service.

 410 Ware Boulevard, #702